 The figure at right shows the projected parking needs of the development, by hour, on a peak weekday compared with the proposed parking supply (dotted red line).
-Based on the proposed building program, peak parking need is projected to occur on a weekday in will be at least a 55-space deficit of parking at peak.
+Based on the proposed building program, peak parking need is projected to occur on a weekday in March around 2:00 PM, when approximately 443 spaces will be needed to accommodate the peak demand.
+As currently envisioned, the development is expected to include approximately 388 parking spaces in a mix of reserved residential parking under several buildings and an aboveground public parking structure.

+Based on the demand expected to be generated by the proposed development at full build-out and the number of parking spaces to be provided, it is anticipated that there will be at least a 55-space deficit of parking at peak.
 This does not account for any current parking demand in the City's existing surface parking lots that will be displaced because of this development.
 Additionally, this projected deficit does not factor in any other future growth in parking demand in this area of downtown De Pere.